Luxmusik/sandbox-virtualappliance/readme.md

 **Password reset:**
 To do password reset you must have an email service provider configured.
 A user can request to reset their password from the Sign-in page.
 An email with a reset password link will be sent to their email address.

-4. Getting started with Mock services and Sandbox
+4. Getting started with Sandbox
 -------------------------------------------------

-Once you have users on your system they are able to start building and running mock services on the appliance.
+Once you have added users to the Sandbox application they are able to start building and running sandboxes on the appliance.
 Please refer to the Sandbox application documentation available at http://*your_sandbox_hostname*/docs for guides, examples, and API references.

-5. Configure Sandbox programmatically with the API
+5. Sandbox API
 --------------------------------------------------
-Sandbox exposes a RESTful API that can be used to programmatically perform user management, create and update mock services, and so on.
+Sandbox exposes a RESTful API that can be used to programmatically perform user management, create and update sandboxes, and so on.
 The API is secured and you must provide a valid API session token to authenticate your API calls.
 The API expects request data encoded as JSON and returns all data as JSON.

 #### Acquiring a session token
-You need a session token to perform any authenticated API call such as creating new users, modifying Codebases etc. Get a session token using the /sessions service:
+You need a session token to perform any authenticated API call such as creating new users, modifying sandboxes etc. Get a session token using the /sessions service:

 ```
 Endpoint: /api/1/sessions